-The foundation of Six Sigma requires Focus on the Voices of the Customer, the Business, and the Employee providing:
+The foundation of Six Sigma requires focus on the voices of the Customer, the Business and the Employee which provides: VOC is Customer Driven VOB is Profit Driven VOE is Process Driven

-- Awareness of the needs are critical to the quality (CTQ) of our products and services - Identification of the gaps between "what is" and "what should be" - Identification of the process defects that contribute to the "gap" - Knowledge of which processes are "most broken" - Enlightenment as to the unacceptable Costs of Poor Quality (COPQ)
+Awareness of the needs that are critical to the quality (CTQ) of our products and services

+- Identification of the gaps between "what is" and "what should be" - Identification of the process defects that contribute to the "gap" - Knowledge of which processes are "most broken" - Enlightenment as to the unacceptable Costs of Poor Quality (COPQ)

-Six Sigma puts strong emphasis on the customer because they are the ones assessing our performance and they respond by either continuing to purchase our products and services or....
-NOT!
+Six Sigma places strong emphasis on the customer because they are the ones assessing our performance and they respond by either continuing to purchase our products and services or....by NOT!

-So while the customer is the primary concern we must keep in mind the Voice of the Business - how do we meet the business's needs so we stay in business?
-And we must keep in mind the Voice of the Employee - how do we meet employees needs such that they remain employed by our firm and remain inspired and productive?
+So, while the customer is the primary concern we must keep in mind the Voice of the Business - how do we meet the business's needs so we stay in business?
+And we must keep in mind the Voice of the Employee - how do we meet employees' needs such that they remain employed by our firm and remain inspired and productive?